pxlcore/laravel-sqlanywhere/README.md

 #Laravel SQLAnyWhere

-Adds an Sybase driver to Laravel 5.5, usable with Fluent and Eloquent.
+Adds an Sybase driver to Laravel 5.7 and above (tested with 5.7, 6.0 and 7.0) usable with Fluent and Eloquent.

 ## Attention
-The latest version only works with Laravel 5.5 and higher.
+The latest version only works with Laravel 5.7 and higher.
 For lower version use [version 1.4.1](https://github.com/emericklaw/laravel-sqlanywhere/tree/v1.4.1).

 ##Todo